Frequently Asked Questions

 I have a larger job and require multiple bins, can I receive a trade discount?

-For larger jobs requiring multiple bins or repeat customers, we are happy to reward loyalty and larger quantities of bins in a form of discount.
+For larger jobs requiring multiple bins and repeat customers, we are happy to reward loyalty and larger quantities of bins in a form of discount and tailor a quote accordingly .
 Please contact us directly to find out more.

 I found a cheaper price somewhere else, will you match it?